An Honest Review for Visiting Detroit

 Every answer is depressing, but B is most correct.
 Give yourselves five points if you chose B.

 Well, that’s enough of that (more later, promise).
-Now that your expectations are set at an appropriate level, let’s talk about all the cool things to do in Detroit Michigan!
+Now that your expectations are set at an appropriate level — and you’re asking the appropriate question, Is Detroit worth it? — let’s talk about all the cool things to do in Detroit Michigan!

 1. Henry Ford Museum of Innovation